Why is branding important for business?

 Ultimately, a brand becomes a brand by having unique characteristics which distinguish it from other companies.
 What sets you apart from your competitors?
 A successful brand will be aware of and emphasise its USPs (unique selling points), and this will be reflected in the brands' corporate visual identity.
 Creating a strong corporate visual identity is an important step on the way to building brand awareness.

-Brand recall: Also referred to as “spontaneous” or “unaided recall”, this term refers to the ability of people to correctly recall a brand when prompted by a product category.
-If brands are quickly and easily recalled by consumers, this is a good indicator of success.
+- Brand recall: Also referred to as “spontaneous” or “unaided" recall, this refers to the ability of consumers to correctly recall a brand when prompted by a product category.
+If brands are quickly and easily recalled, this is a good indicator of success.

-Top-of-mind awareness: This refers to the status of being the first brand that comes to mind when a customer is questioned about a product category (such as coffee, for example).
-It can take years to build such a high level of awareness.
+- Top-of-mind awareness: This refers to the status of being the first brand that comes to mind when a customer is asked about a product category (such as coffee).
+It can take years to build such a high level of brand awareness.

-Awareness is what leads to customers taking action in order to purchase a product or service, and their engagement could go on to build customer loyalty and repeat purchases.
-Therefore, strong branding is a key priority.
+Brand awareness is what leads to customers taking action in order to purchase a product or service, and their engagement could go on to build customer loyalty and repeat purchases.
+Therefore, strong point of sale branding is key.

 Brand recognition is great – who doesn’t want consumers to recognise their branding?
 A good marketer, however, will realise that recognition is not enough.
 Brand recognition should be recognised as a stepping stone on your branding journey, with the ultimate goal for businesses being top-of-mind awareness.